 - sustainable energy technologies are railed against and thwarted politically

-- other patents and ideas are purchased and buried so that no one can use them
+- other patents and ideas are purchased and buried, or their companies destroyed so that no one can use those technologies

-… because such technological inventions and advancements threatened the profits of big businesses, even though such things would greatly increase the quality of life world wide.
+… because such technological inventions and advancements threatened the profits of big businesses, even though such things would greatly increase the quality of life of of everyone world wide.

-Profit before the environment or people.
+Profit before the environment or the people.
 Profit no matter what the cost.
-That is the motto for capitalism and our monetary system.
+That is the motto for capitalism and monetary systems.
 There are so many more examples of abuses caused by Capitalism, but that is enough for now to give you a picture.

 Capitalism’s Systemic Corporate Corruption